coppercash/Writing/_posts/2015-12-16-Commercial-Health-Insurance.md

 This was the first time I applied for insurance claim.

 The whole progress was quite convenient.
-However, unfamiliar with it, I was still retarded by some trifles.
+However, being unfamiliar with it, I was still retarded by some trifles.

 Anyway, I handed in the form in the middle of last month.

 Not any responses were there for a long time.

-I had worried a lot about whether there were any details I missed until I finally got the money yesterday.
+I had worried a lot about if there were any missed details until I finally got the money yesterday.

-One of my workmate told me that, at this time of every month, the insurance company handled applications and sent out money.
+One of my workmates told me that, at this time of every month, the insurance company handled applications and sent out money.

 Thus, it is not slow, but just has its fixed schedule.